nsang0u/amarteurs/team_contract.md

 *Conflict management*
 We communicate potential conflicts with our teammates at least 5 hours prior to the arrangement

-*Meeting procedures*
+**Meeting procedures**

-Pre-meeting: Create meeting-specific To-Do doc and each add any specific points we want to discuss
+*Pre-meeting:* Create meeting-specific To-Do doc and each add any specific points we want to discuss

-Begin: Discuss goals for meeting
+*Begin:* Discuss goals for meeting

-Discuss any outstanding general or specific concerns Work on meeting goals
+*Check-in:* Discuss any outstanding general or specific concerns

+*Work time:* Work on meeting goals

-End: Discuss deliverables and delegate tasks to team members
+*End:* Discuss deliverables and delegate tasks to team members

 **Follow-Up**